agent18/agent18.github.io/_posts/2020-06-20-narrowing-down-the-claims-2.markdown

 accelerate this process globally, and replicate previous successes.

-**Note**: Unsure how to test "best course of action" and "accelerate process globally", "replicate previous successes"
+**Note**: Unsure how to test "best course of action" and "accelerate process globally", "replicate previous successes".

 **failed**